 This is a great little project for you and the kids and it can be something you can all focus on throughout the spring and summer.
 Your new project can provide some much appreciated fresh provisions and teach the kids about where their food comes from!
 Plus it needs maintaining daily – I feel a schedule coming on!

-It can’t be easier, all you need is a few pallet collars, plastic liner, soil and seeds or veggie offcuts of your choice.
-Our pallet collars are pretty much exactly what you’d get at the local DIY for many times the price, so be sure to snap some up and get planting!
+It couldn’t be easier – all you need is a few pallet collars, plastic liner, soil and seeds or veggie offcuts of your choice.
+Our pallet collars are pretty much exactly what you’d get at the local DIY store for many times the price, so be sure to snap some up and get planting!

 And if you’re wondering what you can plant, here’s a little selection of fruit and veggies that like to be planted in the spring: